-For more than twenty-five years, unswerving commitment to music, musicians and the community in the Wisconsin River Valley and beyond.
+For more than thirty years, unswerving commitment to music, musicians and the community in the Wisconsin River Valley and beyond.